eik-lib/website/docs/reference/eik-json.md

 ## Generating an eik.json file

-The Eik [client](client.md) provides a scaffolding tool that can be used to generate an `eik.json` file in the current directory.
+The [Eik CLI](/docs/reference/at-eik-cli/) includes a scaffolding tool that can be used to generate an `eik.json` file in the current directory.

 ```sh
 eik init